Which Pair Of Angles Is Complementary

 Data Analysis and Visualization

 In data analysis and visualization, angles can be used to represent data points in various types of charts and graphs.
-For example, pie charts use angles to represent proportions of a whole, and understanding complementary angles can help in interpreting these charts accurately.
+And for example, pie charts use angles to represent proportions of a whole, and understanding complementary angles can help in interpreting these charts accurately.
 In some cases, angle measurements can also be used in statistical analysis to identify patterns and relationships in data sets.

 Tips and Expert Advice